 Table of Contents

 The basics of this plateau are that weight loss or fat loss has stalled after a period of progression.
 But what is the real reason this has happened, and why does it occur when it does?
 Weight loss, or fat loss, has seemed to stall, and the first thing to do is to recognize if this is a plateau.

 If you weigh yourself daily, you know that there are fluctuations that occur each day.
 If you are weighing yourself every day, you want to at least be consistent with it.
 Your true weight will be first thing in the morning after you’ve gone to the bathroom.
 You want to weigh yourself at the same time and also make sure your scale is calibrated properly.
 Even a floor that is not perfectly even can give you an inaccurate reading.

-It’s important to do this first thing as your weight can fluctuate just over one day, with people often seeing variations of 3-5 pounds.
+It’s important to do this first thing as your weight can fluctuate throughout the day, with people often seeing variations of 3-5 pounds.
 Since there are these daily changes, you want to take a different approach and look at your weekly averages week after week.
-This will give you a better snapshot at your progress and if you’ve actually reached a plateau or not.
+This will give you a better snapshot of your progress and tell you if you’ve actually reached a plateau or not.

-When you see that the weight isn’t gradually dropping the way it had been over the past weeks and months, that can be your sign you’ve hit a true weight loss plateau.
+When you see that the weight isn’t gradually dropping the way it has been over the past weeks and months, that can be your sign that you’ve hit a true weight loss plateau.

 - Right calf